microsoft/hands-on-lab-azure-functions/docs/workshop.md

 1. Use the `Performance` blade or click on the response time chart
 1. You should see the duration taken by each operation
 1. Zoom into a range where the latency was injected, you should see the `GetTransactions` operation be unnaturally slow (+3 seconds) and you should see a red arrow on the right of the operation together with the percentage of increase in latency.
-That is the endpoint to investigate.
+This is the endpoint to investigate.

 ![Latency details](assets/monitoring-get-transcriptions-performances.png)